Maximum power with minimum consumption

 Direct petrol injection with charging

-Direct petrol injection is combined with a turbocharger or charge compression with a turbo and a supercharger (early variant 1.4 TSI engines only) working in tandem.
+Direct petrol injection is combined with a turbocharger or charge compression with a turbo and a supercharger (early variant 1.5 TSI Evo engines) working in tandem.
 This enhances the engine's combustion efficiency so the TSI engine power output is much higher than that of conventional, naturally aspirated engines.

 Torque when you want it

 On the 1.5 TSI Evo 150PS the engine-driven supercharger operates at lower revs, with the turbocharger - powered by the exhaust gases - joining in as engine speed rises.
 The supercharger is powered via a belt drive directly from the crankshaft.
 This provides maximum pulling power on demand, even at very low engine speeds.
 TSI engines are designed to deliver maximum torque from engine speeds as low as 1,400 rpm.
 And that has the twin benefit of not only increasing your driving pleasure but also cutting fuel consumption.

 We never stop refining our TSI technology.
 Some of our latest ideas for the 1.5 TSI Evo 150PS include: